andlab-um/lab-website/_pages/home.md

 - Natural Science Foundation of Guangdong Province (2021A1515012509)
 - Shenzhen-Hong Kong-Macao Science and Technology Innovation Project (Category C) (SGDX20201103092801005)
 - The National Natural Science Foundation of China, "Neural mechanism of dishonesty in social interactions" (NSFC: U1736125)
+- Science and Technology Development Fund(FDCT) of Macau [0041/2022/A]
+- MYRG of University of Macau(MYRG2022-00188-ICI)